MicrosoftDocs/ATADocs/ATPDocs/atp-architecture.md

 -   Runs various deterministic algorithms to detect advanced attacks based on the attack kill chain

--   Runs the Azure ATP Console
+-   Runs the Azure ATP workspace portal

 -   Optional: The Azure ATP cloud service can be configured to send emails and events when a suspicious activity is detected.